jkeifer/cog-example/README.md

 scripts to the venv bin directory, and will pull in the cogapp python package to install cog to the venv.

-Also included are `cog-check`, a command to check if cog will make changes to any files.
+Also included is `cog-check`, a command to check if cog will make changes to any files.